andrewgr1234/andrewgr1234/README.md

 ### Hi there 👋

 Im andrew a 13 year old programmer since 2018. <br>
-I know: JS, Python, Css, Html, TS ,Bash.<br>
+I know: JS, Python, Css, Html, TS ,Bash (including some frameworks).<br>
 <br>
 Right now im managing my project by the name "Looperhub", Which im the founder of.<br>
 And im learning fadtAPI, Express.js/.ts and more advanced JS and TS.